 COMMUNICATIONS is an English Vocaloid series by producer GHOST, consisting of five songs.

-Originally built off of two unrelated songs, HOUSEWIFE RADIO (which was remixed for the series) and COLORBARS (which is not a part of the series proper, but BROADCAST ILLUSION retells the same story), it has expanded into a full-fledged series, with three story arcs known as "Cases" and an unknown connection yet to be revealed.
+Originally built off of two unrelated songs, HOUSEWIFE RADIO (which was remixed for the series) and COLORBARS (which is not a part of the series proper, but BROADCAST ILLUSION retells the same story), it expanded into a full-fledged series, with three story arcs known as "Cases" and an unknown connection yet to be revealed.
 Cases One and Two has/would've had a comedic intermission song.

 Each character in the story has their own form of communication, and the songs feature each method heavily.